OpenBMB/ChatDev/CompanyConfig_newstyle/Default/PhaseConfig/ArtDesign/phaseprompt.md

-- Our developed source codes and corresponding test reports are listed below:
+- Our project source code and corresponding test reports are listed below:
 - Task: "{task}".
 - Programming Language: "{language}"
-- Source Codes:
+- Source Code:
 - "{codes}"
 - Note that each file must strictly follow a markdown code block format, where the following tokens must be replaced such that "FILENAME" is the lowercase file name including the file extension, "LANGUAGE" in the programming language, "DOCSTRING" is a string literal specified in source code that is used to document a specific segment of code, and "CODE" is the original code:
 - FILENAME